dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 <!--DHIS2-SECTION-ID:annual_sample_count-->

-A predictor's *Annual sample count* gives the number of prior years for which samples should be collected at the same time of year.
+A predictor's *Annual sample count* gives the number of previous years for which samples should be collected at the same time of year.
 This could be used, for instance, for disease surveillance in cases where the expected incidence of the disease varies during the year and can best be